 - Sing along to Rodgers and Hammerstein’s Carousel or enjoy Shakespeare's acclaimed Romeo and Juliet under the stars at Regent's Park Open Air Theatre this summer.
 17 Jun-25 Sep

-- Celebrate iconic Royal Albert Hall’s 150th anniversary with performances from multi-award-winning composers from the likes of David Arnold, musical icons including Patti Smith and Jon Hopkins, the Royal Philharmonic Orchestra and more.
-From 29 Mar
+- Celebrate iconic Royal Albert Hall’s 150th anniversary with performances from multi-award-winning composers and performers, from David Arnold to Patti Smith, Jon Hopkins, the Royal Philharmonic Orchestra and more.
+19 Jul

-- Or see Groove Armada perform high up on a hill, at Alexandra Palace’s one-day Kaleidoscope Festival, also featuring comedy, immersive theatre and more.
+- Or see Groove Armada perform high up on a hill, at Ally Pally’s one-day Kaleidoscope Festival, also featuring comedy, immersive theatre and more.
 24 Jul

 - Experience the magic of some of the most popular Studio Ghibli films, including ‘Spirited Away’ and ‘My Neighbor Totoro’, with Joe Hisaishi Symphonic Concert, live at Wembley’s SSE Arena this summer.
 6-7 Aug